-It is the responsibility of the Chief Financial Officer or designee to file worker's comp claims.
+It is the responsibility of the Chief Financial Officer or designee to file workers' compensation claims.

 If you are injured on the job, you should immediately report the injury to your building nurse for assessment and/or medical attention.
 Contact your supervisor (in charge of your building) as soon as possible.